NathanNonato/TesteCloudOpss/README.md

 # Author

-Made with 💙 by Nathan Nonato 👨‍💻 [See my LinkedIn](https://www.linkedin.com/in/nathannonatobaptista/)
+All by my heart 💙 by Nathan Nonato 👨‍💻 [See my LinkedIn](https://www.linkedin.com/in/nathannonatobaptista/)

 # Gifs